metasikander/www.BitcoinHivemind.com/faq/index.md

 ### What's going on?

-Truthcoin allows users to use their Bitcoin to create and participate in [markets for event derivatives ("prediction markets")](https://en.wikipedia.org/wiki/Prediction_market).
-Like Bitcoin, Truthcoin is a protocol, a set of P2P action-response relationships (like Bluetooth, spoken English, or the rules to Texas hold 'em) for individuals to either use or ignore.
+Hivemind allows users to use their Bitcoin to create and participate in [markets for event derivatives ("prediction markets")](https://en.wikipedia.org/wiki/Prediction_market).
+Like Bitcoin, Hivemind is a protocol, a set of P2P action-response relationships (like Bluetooth, spoken English, or the rules to Texas hold 'em) for individuals to either use or ignore.

-Although substantially more complex, Truthcoin offers correspondingly substantial benefits, having potentially world-changing implications for science, taxation, corporate governance and politics.
+Although substantially more complex, Hivemind offers correspondingly substantial benefits, having potentially world-changing implications for science, taxation, corporate governance and politics.

-Truthcoin has users, just like Bitcoin, but it also has "employees".
+Hivemind has users, just like Bitcoin, but it also has "employees".
 These employees work for "Branches" (each Branch resembles a new InTrade), and vote on "Decisions" (election outcomes or price-feeds), which resolve "Markets" (the trading-arenas defined by one or more Decision).
 Users are free to create any Decisions or Markets they like, although they compete economically for scarce "Decision slots".

-### What makes Truthcoin different?
+### What makes Hivemind different?

-(In the author's opinion) Truthcoin is the **only** Bitcoin 2.0 project (defined as a blockchain for e-payments + something else) which is:
+(In the author's opinion) Hivemind is the **only** Bitcoin 2.0 project (defined as a blockchain for e-payments + something else) which is:

-* **Free**: To use Truthcoin's advanced features, you need to own Bitcoin.
+* **Free**: To use Hivemind's advanced features, you need to own Bitcoin.
 That's it!

-* **Authentic**: Truthcoin, unlike all other 2.0 projects, proceeds as though its creators actually believe in it.
+* **Authentic**: Hivemind, unlike all other 2.0 projects, proceeds as though its creators actually believe in it.
 We pay for *everything* upfront (design, development, review, testing), with no guarantee that the project will even make it through all of these (risky) phases without encountering a fatal problem.
 As a result of this, you know that we literally *can't* be dishonest with you (we have nothing to gain either way).
 Other projects hype up a "Order now, while supplies last!" message, followed by a shakedown for money!
 Such an approach, while admittedly effective at generating a community (with skin-in-the-game), creates a huge problem: even otherwise honest project-directors face a temptation to lie to the public (especially "greater good" lies powered by groupthink and wishful-thinking), particularly about obscure long-run problems.
-With Truthcoin you don't even need to be emotionally invested.
+With Hivemind you don't even need to be emotionally invested.

-* **Reputable**: Truthcoin was designed by a Yale Statistician with degrees in the blockchain-relevant fields of econ, psychology, and mathematics, who has been passionate about prediction markets since long before Bitcoin was created.
-Truthcoin was reviewed (favorably) by Andrew Poelstra, sidechains-co-author and skeptical author of widely-circulated technical papers on cryptosystem stability.
+* **Reputable**: Hivemind was designed by a Yale Statistician with degrees in the blockchain-relevant fields of econ, psychology, and mathematics, who has been passionate about prediction markets since long before Bitcoin was created.
+Hivemind was reviewed (favorably) by Andrew Poelstra, sidechains-co-author and skeptical author of widely-circulated technical papers on cryptosystem stability.
 Gregory Maxwell has been aware of the project for months, Peter Todd is actively reviewing it.
 Unlike 100% of all Bitcoin 2.0 projects, there have (so far) been no standing complaints from these elite-skeptics.
 Roger Ver, who has famously invested-in and donated-to some of the most promising organizations and experiments in the Bitcoin space (from original Ripple, to BitPay, to Purse.io), and ignored many others, has endorsed this project financially.

 * **Legitimate**: Satoshi designed Bitcoin to be resistant to coercion.
-He noticed that [value-storage was an enterprise which allowed bankers, politicians, and lawyers to extract (what I call) "ledger rents"](http://www.truthcoin.info/blog/limits-of-blockchain/), and that competition (e-gold, Liberty Dollar, etc.) failed to erase this anticompetitive rent.
+He noticed that [value-storage was an enterprise which allowed bankers, politicians, and lawyers to extract (what I call) "ledger rents"](http://www.bitcoinhivemind.com/blog/limits-of-blockchain/), and that competition (e-gold, Liberty Dollar, etc.) failed to erase this anticompetitive rent.
 But he *also* noticed that the diffuse and regenerative bittorrent (gnutella, et al) *were* able to compete against the outdated film and record industry; hence a new e-cash which was P2P.
-Truthcoin, similarly, reflects on the tragic fate of InTrade.com and the (neutered) ForesightExchange and Iowa Election Markets.
-Truthcoin's second coin type, the VoteCoins, take aim at [a second type of "ledger rent"](http://www.overcomingbias.com/2015/05/elite-evaluator-rents.html).
+Hivemind, similarly, reflects on the tragic fate of InTrade.com and the (neutered) ForesightExchange and Iowa Election Markets.
+Hivemind's second coin type, the VoteCoins, take aim at [a second type of "ledger rent"](http://www.overcomingbias.com/2015/05/elite-evaluator-rents.html).
 Other 2.0 projects follow nothing like any of this logic at all, many have simply [Pavloved](https://en.wikipedia.org/wiki/Classical_conditioning) the words "decentralization" and "good", for no reason.

-* **Useful**: Truthcoin already has "killer apps" of its own, [things which it can do that nothing else can](http://www.truthcoin.info/papers/3_PM_Applications.pdf).
-It solves a [real world problem of info-aggregation](http://www.truthcoin.info/presentations/info-problems.pdf), which is the problem that annoys you when you [1] watch journalists lie on television, [2] have to deal with obviously dishonest politicians rising through an obviously-dysfunctional "democratic" process, [3] get beaten down by office politics at work, or [4] participate in any serious argument with anyone.
+* **Useful**: Hivemind already has "killer apps" of its own, [things which it can do that nothing else can](http://www.bitcoinhivemind.com/papers/3_PM_Applications.pdf).
+It solves a [real world problem of info-aggregation](http://www.bitcoinhivemind.com/presentations/info-problems.pdf), which is the problem that annoys you when you [1] watch journalists lie on television, [2] have to deal with obviously dishonest politicians rising through an obviously-dysfunctional "democratic" process, [3] get beaten down by office politics at work, or [4] participate in any serious argument with anyone.
 The fiber optic cable of the 90's gave the global community a "nervous system", called the internet, but despite advances in filesharing ("memory"), and search / auto-complete ("pre-processing"), we don't yet have a "central" nervous system to advise our decisions, because info-aggregation does not scale without markets, and internet-markets have never before been possible.

-### Why did you name it "Truthcoin"?
-Doesn't that make it sound like an altcoin?

-Back when I choose the name (in 2013), that was the naming convention: Namecoin, Peercoin, and Freicoin all existed (before sidechains were formalized, I conceived the project as functionally comparable to Namecoin).
-Back then, all of the new coins (even Litecoin) had some logical purpose and intended function (however experimental), so it wasn't possible to confuse a legitimate project with a copycoin.
-Of course, as the Bitcoin price soared, it invited a tidal wave of endless "coin"-suffixed projects ("scams") which are today known as the Altcoins.

-I haven't changed the name beacuse it does act as a kind of anti-spam filter, removing shallow or low-effort users.
-Such users are often more distracting than helpful.

 ### If this project is so much better than Ethereum, Bitshares, ..., then why haven't I heard of it?

 Firstly, I do not do any promotion / "active marketing".
-I feel that "talking" about Truthcoin goes against the spirit of the project: that talk should be ignored (in favor of action).
+I feel that "talking" about Hivemind goes against the spirit of the project: that talk should be ignored (in favor of action).
 I have more important work to do than to deal with the (socially dysfunctional, in my view) Bitcoin community.

 Secondly, I don't need any money, or help from the general public.
 Those other projects don't already have funding from reputable investors, and so they need to have crowdsales.
 These crowdsales grant a large number of people "skin in the game", at which point they become slavishly devoted to promoting the project.
 My project requires no money, and uses Bitcoin (whether the Bitcoin community, or any other community, likes it or not).
-Once the Bitcoin community learns of Truthcoin (which might be a while, as they've been so overwhelmed with terrible ideas named "-coin"), and that it is free (does not require any other coins), I'm confident that they'll be promoting "their" new project as much as they promote Bitcoin.
+Once the Bitcoin community learns of Hivemind (which might be a while, as they've been so overwhelmed with terrible ideas named "-coin"), and that it is free (does not require any other coins), I'm confident that they'll be promoting "their" new project as much as they promote Bitcoin.

 ### You really think this project is better than all of the other Bitcoin 2.0 projects?